apache/openserverless-task/setup/docopts.md

 ```
   --uninstall         execute an uninstall instead of an installation
   --status            show the status instead of an installation
+  --skip-check-ports  ignore the check of already used ports
 ```

 ## Subtasks